rrryan2016/Git-Sync/Selected Paper List.md

 40. Adaptive Feeding: Achieving Fast and Accurate Detections by Adaptively Combining Object Detectors
 41. Joint Detection and Recounting of Abnormal Events by Learning Deep
 42. CoupleNet: Coupling Global Structure With Local Parts for Object Detection
+43. Joint Learning of Object and Action Detectors